junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :align: center

 * `export.ip` follows `{$SERVICE_NAME_IN_DOCKER-COMPOSE-FILE}:{$PORT_NUMBER_IN_DOCKER-COMPOSE-FILE}`.
 Therefore it is `influxdb:8086`.
-* `GF_INSTALL_PLUGINS=natel-plotly-panel`: The NOx Map dashboard that we are trying to provision uses the `natel-plotly-panel` plugin that is not provided by default.
+* `GF_INSTALL_PLUGINS=natel-plotly-panel,vonage-status-panel`: The NOx Map dashboard that we are trying to provision uses the `vonage-status-panel` plugin that is not provided by default. `natel-plotly-panel` is just addtional to show how multiple panel-plugins can be added.